mcalthrop/testing-with-java/step-1-junit/README.md

 > NOTE: this is a slightly contrived example, and could be simplified (for example, the `calculate()` method only needs to be `static`).
 > However, the main purpose of this example is to enable us to see how a set of jUnit tests can be developed, including the ability to use `@Before` to define steps that are common to all tests.

+## Testing the code

 ### How would you manually test this?

 Consider how you would manually test this.
 How would you do it?

-Hopefully it will be evident that although it would probably be ok to manually test only this class, once other components are introduced into the software, manual testing quickly becomes an inadequate method of testing.
+> Hopefully it will be evident that although it would probably be ok to manually test only this class, once other components are introduced into the software, manual testing quickly becomes an inadequate method of testing.

 ### Write a test class